Suspect in Fayetteville stabbing death held on $750,000 bond

 The first officer to reach her found her lying in a pool of blood with a knife protruding from her neck.
 The officer could hear the 911 dispatcher on Amy Joiner's phone, which was lying in the street next to her body, according to a police report.

 A witness told police she heard a woman screaming and believed someone was being stabbed.
-According to the police report, the witness said they saw someone lying in the street with a man kneeling over them.
+According to the police report, the witness said she saw someone lying in the street with a man kneeling over the person.
 The witness said the man appeared to be punching or stabbing the person on the street.

-When officers arrived they saw a man wearing only a pair of jeans, later identified as Marcus Joiner, walking away from a body in the street, according to the report.
-The man refused commands to stop and entered the house at 1611 E. Thornhill Drive.
+When officers arrived they saw a man, later identified as Marcus Joiner, wearing only a pair of jeans and walking away from a body in the street, according to the report.
+The man refused commands to stop and entered the house at 1611 E. Thornhill Drive, police said.

-Investigators found a large amount of blood surrounding Amy Joiner's body and several large footprints were found in the blood heading away from the body toward the house in the same direction officers had seen Marcus Joiner walking.
+Investigators found a large amount of blood surrounding Amy Joiner's body, and police said several large footprints were found in the blood heading away from the body toward the house in the same direction officers had seen Marcus Joiner walking.
 The footprints were of bare feet, according to the report.

-Police surrounded the house, and after a few minutes, Joiner came out of the home.
+Police surrounded the house, and after a few minutes, Joiner came out, police said.
 Police said he had a single puncture wound in the left side of his chest.
 The house was searched, and no one else was found in the home.
 Police didn't see the wound in Joiner's chest when they saw him walking into the home, according to the report.